 “Hit the hammock island-style at this laid-back hideaway, tucked into a secluded cove of the Florida Keys”

-- Airy, spacious suites with Mexican antiques and private outdoor spaces, some with jacuzzis
+- Airy, spacious suites with handcrafted Mexican furnishings and modern Italian accents; generous private outdoor spaces, some with Jacuzzis

 Best time to go